 Several techniques have been proposed in the literature for solving the multipath problem in GNSS using one antenna, see e.g. [4], [5], [6].
 When using antenna arrays high resolution parameter estimation algorithms provide high accurate results [7], [8], [9], but they entail rather high complexity in the parameter estimation as multi-dimensional nonlinear problems have to be solved.
 Furthermore, they also require the use of accurate model order estimation algorithms [7].
+A-J van der Veen et al in [10] uses a two-dimensional (2-D) ESPRIT-like shift-invariance technique to separate and estimate the phase shifts due to delay and direction-of-incidence.
+Tensor algebra have been used in blind multi-user detection and multipath estimation in [11], but resolution of highly correlated multipath signals was not considered with respect to timedelay estimation of the LOS signal.
+The considered performance metric in [11] is bit error rate.
+Furthermore, tensor formulations and low-rank modeling have been applied in studies using multiple input multiple output (MIMO) systems in order to resolve different propagation paths [12], [13], but time-delay estimation of a LOS signal in case of highly correlated multipath was not considered.

 In this work, we present an approach for which no multidimensional nonlinear problem needs to be solved and also no model order estimation is required.
 We derive a tensor-based filtering approach using an antenna array and a compression method based on canonical components (CC) with a bank of signal-matched correlators [9] in order to mitigate multipath and to estimate the time-delay of the LOS signal.
 First, we resort to multi-dimensional filtering based on the principal singular vectors of the received data tensor.
-In order to separate highly correlated signal components in the multidimensional signal subspace methods like forward-backward averaging (FBA) [10], spatial smoothing (SPS) [11], and the recently developed expanded spatial smoothing (SPS-EXP) [12] are applied.
-Afterwards, time-delay estimation of the LOS signal is performed with a simple interpolation based on the multi-dimensional filtered cross-correlation values of the bank of correlators.
+In order to separate highly correlated signal components in the multi-dimensional signal subspace methods like forward-backward averaging (FBA) [14], spatial smoothing (SPS) [15], and the recently developed expanded spatial smoothing (SPS-EXP) [16] are applied.
+Afterwards, time-delay estimation of the LOS signal is performed with a simple interpolation based on the multidimensional filtered cross-correlation values of the bank of correlators.

 The proposed pre-processing schemes require that the antenna array response is left centro-hermitian.
-In case the array response is not left centro-hermitian, signal adaptive array interpolation methods can be applied to transform the array response to a centro-hermitian array response [13].
+In case the array response is not left centro-hermitian, signal adaptive array interpolation methods can be applied to transform the array response to a centro-hermitian array response [17].